Dallas Goedert Player Prop Bets for the NFL Playoffs | Philadelphia vs. Tampa Bay 1/16/2022

 Matchup vs. Tampa Bay

-- Goedert is averaging zero receiving yards per game in two career matchups against the Buccaneers, 52.5 fewer than his receiving yards prop bet over/under for Sunday's game (52.5).
+- Goedert has averaged zero receiving yards per game in his two career matchups against the Buccaneers, 53.5 fewer than his over/under for Sunday's game.

-- With 26 passing TDs conceded this year, the Buccaneers defense is ranked 13th in the NFL.
+- At 1.5 passing TDs allowed per game, the Buccaneers defense is ranked 13th in the league.

 Recent Performances